Wiechciu/text-forge/docs/menus.md

 !!!
 Note

-    Some functions may not work properly after saving a file, in which case please report the problem and use Reload as a temporary solution.
+    If some functions don’t work properly after saving, please report the issue and use Reload as a temporary workaround.

 ### Close
 It closes the open file, without closing the editor.